ESMCI/visualCaseGen/paper/paper.md

-experiments required extensive manual intervention, including modifying CESM codebase, adjusting runtime parameters, consulting domain experts for component-specific configurations, and conducting numerous trial-and-error iterations.

-visualCaseGen was developed to address such usability barriers and streamline CESM experiment setup.
-As a graphical user interface (GUI), it eliminates the need for manual modifications and provides an intuitive, structured workflow for constructing model configurations. visualCaseGen allows users to browse standard CESM setups, create custom configurations, and modify grids with ease—significantly reducing setup complexity and time.
+experiments required extensive manual intervention, including modifying CESM codebase, adjusting runtime parameters, consulting domain experts for component-specific configurations, and conducting numerous trial-and-error iterations. visualCaseGen was developed to address such usability barriers and streamline CESM experiment setup.
+As a graphical user interface (GUI), it eliminates the need for manual modifications and provides an intuitive, structured workflow for constructing model configurations.

 ![Sea surface temperature and precipitable water distribution from Aqua and Ridge planet simulations using CESM.
-Adapted from [@wu2021coupled].
+Adapted from @wu2021coupled.
 \label{fig:wuEtAl}](wuEtAl.png){height="300pt"}

 # Constraint Solver